Absolute trust (split trust)

 For Protection

-Our Absolute Trust (Split Trust) clearly defines the beneficiaries and their share at outset.
+Our Absolute Split Trust clearly defines the beneficiaries and their share at outset.
 The beneficiaries cannot be changed once the trust has been set up.
-For this reason, a discretionary trust is usually more appropriate, to allow for changes in circumstances.

 Key Benefits